-The HIV, Housing & Employment Project supported the design, implementation, and evaluation of innovative interventions that coordinated HIV care and treatment, housing, and employment services to improve HIV health outcomes for low-income, uninsured, and underserved people with HIV.
-This Special Projects of National Significance (SPNS) initiative was supported through the Department of Health and Human Services (HHS) Minority HIV/AIDS Fund (MHAF) and the SPNS Program.
+The HIV, Housing & Employment Project supports the design, implementation, evaluation, and dissemination of innovative interventions that coordinate HIV care and treatment, housing, and employment services to improve HIV health outcomes for uninsured, underserved people with HIV from low-income and racial and ethnic communities.
+This Special Projects of National Significance (SPNS) initiative is supported through the Department of Health and Human Services (HHS) Minority HIV/AIDS Fund (MHAF) and the SPNS Program under the Health Resources and Services Administration, HIV/AIDS Bureau.

 Spotlight: POWER Job Club